 Adams County has 1,351 farms with an average of 128 acres that totaled $38,906,000 in income in 2012, according to the National Agriculture Statistics Service.
 This is generated from nearly 24,000 acres producing more than $11 million from soybeans, nearly $7.9 million from 16,500 acres of corn, and more than $2.8 million from tobacco production.
 On the livestock side, Adams County has 25,500 head of cattle that produced more than $7.8 million and more than $3 million from milk.

-In 2014, David helped plan and teach at the Small Farm Colleges that were attended by 63 persons.
+In 2014, the ANR Educator helped plan and teach at the Small Farm Colleges that were attended by 63 persons.
 Surveys indicated 45% of the participants represented female, minority, or socially disadvantaged farmers, and 78% were new clientele to Extension programming.
 The average farm size was 76 acres with average ownership of 12 years.
 Post-program surveys indicated 63% of the participants developed or changed their farm use plan after attending these colleges.